-There are two official Bangor University student villages, Ffriddoedd Village located in "upper" Bangor and St Mary's Village located in "lower" Bangor.
+There are two official Bangor University student villages, located in "lower" Bangor.
 Both of these villages have a bar, shop, gym and exercise facilities, as well as their own Halls' Office, security staff and mail room.
-Upper Bangor is home to the Main Arts building while lower Bangor has Pontio, the Students' Union and the official student nightclub Academi.
+Upper Bangor is home to the Main Arts building while lower Bangor has Pontio, the Students' Union